FRM Exam Overview

-- Part I of the Exam, which is offered in the morning, consists of 100 equally weighted multiple-choice questions.
-Part II of the Exam consists of 80 equally weighted multiple-choice questions and is offered in the afternoon.
+- Part I of the Exam consists of 100 equally weighted multiple-choice questions.
+Part II of the Exam consists of 80 equally weighted multiple-choice questions.

 - GARP allows four hours for candidates to complete Part I of the Exam and four hours to complete Part II of the exam.

 - FRM Exam candidates must pass Part I before they can take Part II.
-GARP does allow candidates to sit for both Part I and Part II of the FRM Exam on the same day, however, they must pass Part I before their Part II exam will be graded.
+GARP allows candidates to sit for both Part I and Part II on the same day, however, they must pass Part I before their Part II exam will be graded.